 - Multiple episodes of prescription "loss".
 Repeatedly seeking prescriptions from other clinicians or from emergency departments (EDs) without informing the prescriber or after a warning to desist.
 Evidence of deterioration in the ability to function at work, in the family, or socially that appears to be related to use of the drug.
-Respeat frequencies from the drug.
+Respeat resistance to change in therapy despite clear evidence of adverse physical or psychological effects from the drug.
 Selling prescription drugs.